Classification of the Japonic languages: Dravidian hypothesis

 A more rarely encountered hypothesis is that Japanese (and Korean) are related to the Dravidian languages.
 The possibility that Japanese might be related to Dravidian was raised by Robert Caldwell (cf. Caldwell 1875:413) and more recently by Susumu Shiba, Akira Fujiwara, and Susumu Ōno (n.d., 2000).
 The Japanese professor Tsutomu Kambe claimed to have found more than 500 similar words about agriculture between Tamil and Japanese in 2011.

 Uralic hypothesis

 The Japanese linguist Kanehira Joji believes that the Japanese language is related to the Uralic languages.
 He based his hypothesis on some similar basic words, similar morphology and phonology.
-According to him early Japanese got influenced from Chinese, Austronesian and Ainu.
+According to him early Japanese was influenced by Chinese, Austronesian and Ainu.
 He refers his theory to the "dual-structure model" of Japanese origin between Jōmon and Yayoi.

 Ainu hypothesis

 The Japanese linguist Tatsumine Katayama (2004) found many similar basic words between Ainu and Japanese.
 Because of a great amount of similar vocabulary, phonology, similar grammar, and geographical and cultural connections, he and Takeshi Umehara suggested that Japanese was closely related to the Ainu languages, and was influenced by other languages, especially Chinese and Korean.

 A linguistic analysis in 2015 proposed that the Japonic languages were related to the Ainu languages and to the Austroasiatic languages.
 However, similarities between Ainu and Japonic are also due to extensive past contact.
 Analytic grammatical constructions acquired or transformed in Ainu were likely due to contact with Japanese and the Japonic languages, which had heavy influence on the Ainu languages with a large number of loanwords borrowed into the Ainu languages, and to a smaller extent, vice versa.

 Today, a relation between Ainu and Japanese (or Austroasiatic) is not supported and Ainu remains a language isolate.